Daddoon/BlazorMobile/README.md

 ### Android crash at boot on API 28

 This may be related if you are building your app as an **Android App Bundles** in release mode, API 28.
+Credits to [@shawndeggans](https://github.com/shawndeggans) - [See #137 for more info](https://github.com/Daddoon/BlazorMobile/issues/137).

 As stated at the top of the documentation, consider releasing your app as an **APK**.
 See also the [Android Build size optimization](#android-build-size-optimization) section.

 ## Community